Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Related Work

 \section{Related Work}

 \paragraph{Exact-match search in large text corpora.} Prior work has used different techniques to enable exact-match full-text search in large text corpora, including suffix arrays, suffix automata, and proprietary search engines.
-Below we survey the largest-scale implementation of each technique known to us. \citet{Merrill2024EvaluatingNN} applies suffix automaton on 1.3TB of text. \citet{Liu2024InfiniGram} applies suffix array on 12TB of text. \citet{elazar2024whatsbigdata} uses the proprietary ElasticSearch to index and analyze 35TB of text.
+Below we survey the largest-scale implementation of each technique known to us. \citet{Merrill2024EvaluatingNN} apply a suffix automaton to 1.3TB of text. \citet{Liu2024InfiniGram} apply a suffix array to 12TB of text. \citet{elazar2024whatsbigdata} use the proprietary ElasticSearch to index and analyze 35TB of text.
 All these methods have significant storage multiplier wrt the size of text indexed, ranging from ElasticSearch's 2$\times$ to suffix automata's 29$\times$.
 In contrast, our FM-index-based index has a storage multiplier as small as 0.26$\times$, allowing us to index the largest body of text ever in the open-source community.

 \paragraph{Benchmark contamination.} Benchmark contamination appeared as a critical concern in LLM evaluations in recent studies.
-Prior works has quantified benchmark contamination on open-sourced models using various matching strategies, including n-gram or token overlap \citep{soldaini-etal-2024-dolma, grattafiori2024llama3herdmodels, soldaini-etal-2024-dolma, olmo20252olmo2furious}, longest substring match \citep{singh2024evaluationdatacontaminationllms}, skipgram match \citep{Touvron2023Llama2O}, and full-text exact match \citep{elazar2024whatsbigdata}.
+Prior works has quantified benchmark contamination on open-sourced models using various matching strategies, including n-gram or token overlap \citep{soldaini-etal-2024-dolma, grattafiori2024llama3herdmodels, soldaini-etal-2024-dolma, olmo20252olmo2furious}, longest substring match \citep{singh2024evaluationdatacontaminationllms}, skipgram match \citep{Touvron2023Llama2O}, and full-text exact match \citep{elazar2024whatsbigdata}. \citet{sainz2024datacontaminationreport2024} reports data contamination from multiple sources through shared efforts.
 However, indexing large-scale pretraining corpora and performing exhaustive searches is computationally expensive, and prior studies on open corpora are limited in their scale (up to RedPajama-1T and Dolma, 12TB).
 To the best of our knowledge, our work conducts contamination analysis on the largest open corpora to date.